-- Examinations are given in the class period at times set by the course instructors. - Examinations are administered electronically unless there is an extenuating circumstance or technology difficulty (See "Examination Day Policies"). - eMedley is the location for the official department record for exams in the OT Department.
-Student exam scores are retained in eMedley following the retention policy of the School of Medicine and Health Science. - An individual student wishing to request a change of time or date for an exam due to a known scheduled event that conflicts with the exam time may request such a change by: - Submitting an exam change request stating the exact change requested and giving the reason(s) for the requested change.
-(See Appendix for Request for Exam Change petition form) - o Forwarding the request form to the class instructor for signature indicating approval or disapproval. - Forwarding the request form to the Department Chairperson for signature indicating approval or disapproval.
+- Examinations are given in the class period at times set by the course instructors. - Written examinations are administered electronically unless there is an extenuating circumstance or technology difficulty (See "Examination Day Policies"). - eMedley is the location for the official department record for exams in the OT Department.
+Student exam scores are retained in eMedley following the retention policy of the School of Medicine and Health Science.

+- An individual student wishing to request a change of time or date for an exam due to a known scheduled event that cannot be avoided and conflicts with the exam time may request such a change by: - Submitting an exam change request stating the exact change requested and giving the reason(s) for the requested change.
+(See Appendix for Request for Exam Change petition form) - Forwarding the request form to the class instructor for signature indicating approval or disapproval. - Forwarding the request form to the Department Chairperson for signature indicating approval or disapproval.
 The chairperson will inform the instructor who will inform the student. - A class wishing to request a change of time or date is to follow the same procedure above and include signatures from all students enrolled in the course. - A student who misses a regularly scheduled exam due to an unexpected absence will contact the faculty member designated in the course syllabus to make arrangements as soon as possible.
 Drop quizzes are not permitted to be made up.
-The student scores a "zero" for that quiz. - Arrangements for testing accommodation must be made by the student with the course instructor using their Accessibility accommodation verification each semester. - Students are allowed to use earplugs during exams without accommodation.
+The student scores a "zero" for that quiz. - Arrangements for testing accommodation must be made by the student with the course instructor using their accommodation verification each semester. - Students are allowed to use earplugs during exams without accommodation.
 Earplugs must be foam or rubber inserts.
 Earphones with cords or wires, like noise cancelling headphones, computer headsets, and earbuds are not permitted. - Course instructors will provide students with one opportunity to review the exam following the release of exam scores.
-The review format is at the discretion of the course faculty. - Exams are not available for review outside of the approved exam review time, including during the last week of each semester.

-- Students are encouraged to take notes during the approved exam review period to assist with studying for final exams. - Copying exam questions or capturing images during the exam review are strictly prohibited. - Final examinations are to be held on the date and the time indicated on the OT Department's final exam schedule.
+The review format is at the discretion of the course faculty. - Exams are not available for review outside of the approved exam review time, including during the last week of each semester. - Students are encouraged to take notes during the approved exam review period to assist with studying for final exams. - Copying exam questions or capturing images during the exam review are strictly prohibited and is a violation of the University and OT Student Code of Conduct. - Final examinations are to be held on the date and the time indicated on the OT Department's final exam schedule.
 Students should not make end-of-semester travel arrangements that will conflict with the final exam schedule. - Final exam scores will be posted on Blackboard no later than the date final grades are due to the Registrar.
 Faculty members do not share final exam scores or course grades with individual students (i.e., email requests).
-Final semester course grades are released by the Registrar. - Students are referred to the UND Code of Student Life for policies regarding academic dishonesty during examinations.
+Final semester course grades are released by the Registrar.
+Faculty will not discuss final grades until after they are posted. - Students are referred to the UND Code of Student Life for policies regarding academic dishonesty during examinations.